 Research has established that CBT and EMDR are effective therapies.
 Both are recommended by the National Institute for Health and Clinical Excellence (NICE).
 If you would like to know more about CBT, EMDR or the research there are links from the qualifications page.

-I am a Registered and Chartered Clinical Psychologist, an Associate Fellow member of the British Psychological Society, an accredited Cognitive Behavioural Therapist (CBT), an accredited Eye Movement Desensitization Reprocessing (EMDR) Practitioner and a registered Social Worker.
+I am a Registered and Chartered Clinical Psychologist, an Associate Fellow member of the British Psychological Society, an accredited Cognitive Behavioural Therapist (CBT), and an accredited Eye Movement Desensitization Reprocessing (EMDR) Practitioner and Consultant.

 Psychotherapy and counselling can help with: